-Compaq includes some pre-defined Application Registration files on the Compaq Insight Management MIB diskette.
+Compaq includes Application Registration files in the Compaq Systems Management Toolkit.
 These files implement queries for the data that is described in Appendix A, "Using the Compaq MIB Information."
 An explanation of data contained in these items is given in this Appendix.